Avi29071991/Kotlin-Native/README.md

 ## Basics

-### Why Kotlin/Native?
+### Why Kotlin Native?

-Kotlin/Native is primarily designed to allow compilation for platforms where virtual machines are not desirable or possible, for example, embedded devices or iOS.
+Kotlin Native is primarily designed to allow compilation for platforms where virtual machines are not desirable or possible, for example, embedded devices or iOS.
 It solves the situations when a developer needs to produce a self-contained program that does not require an additional runtime or virtual machine.

-#### Following are the advantages of using Kotlin Native in mobile applicatioon development.
+#### Following are the advantages of using Kotlin Native in mobile application development.

 * Unified business and presentational layers for multiple platforms.